carbon-language/carbon-lang/docs/project/goals.md

 ### Principles

 [Principles](principles/README.md) are provided to clarify these goals.
-Principles clarify, but do not supersede, goals and priorities.
+Principles do not supersede goals and priorities.

 ## Prioritization beyond goals